 - Assess your skin care - eliminate too-rich moisturizers, heavy sunscreens and thick makeup as these can clog pores.
 Use a quality oil free moisturizer instead.

 - It's still important to use sunscreen but choose one that is non-comedogenic (usually the ones without physical blockers like zinc), and there's no need to go above SPF 30

 - Do a double cleanse every night to thoroughly clean skin.
 Wipe this over your face until the cotton comes away clean so you can be sure there's no dirt left

 - Follow your cleanse in the evening with an exfoliant to dissolve oil and dead skin cells, which takes care of existing whiteheads and prevents new blockages from developing.
-With consistent use it will rebalance your skin and take care of any left over marks or scars from over zealous squeezing sessions ;).
+With consistent use it will rebalance your skin and take care of any left over scars from over-zealous squeezing sessions ;).
 Our Salicylic Daily Exfoliator 2% is a great product for oily/blemish prone skin

 - If your skin isn't properly hydrated it will produce more oil to compensate - make sure your cleanser isn't too harsh (better to do a double cleanse with a gentler one), and always follow with with a light, hydrating moisturizer

 - At least twice a week, apply a clay mask for 20mins to detoxify and exfoliate skin, control oil and unclog pores